postman-open-technologies/gsoc-2022/README.md

 - [Stand alone library to mock http requests ideas](https://github.com/postman-open-technologies/gsoc-2022/issues/1)

 We have currently submitted our application an waiting to hear back if we have been accepted.

+Frmat for Project Ideas:

+a) a project title/description
+b) more detailed description of the project (2-5+ sentences)
+c) expected outcomes
+d) skills required/preferred
+e) possible mentors
+f) expected size of project (175 or 350 hour)
+g) an easy, medium or hard difficulty rating of each project.